 In this page I wanted to share the state of my current computing setup.
+It'll be updated (with timestamp as well) regularly.
 As someone who spends a lot of time working with computers, having a comfortable and efficient computing environment is very important to me, and the customisation of such a setup is also, frankly, part of the fun of computing.

 - Name: Discovery

 - Memory: 32GB Corsair

 "Discovery" is the first PC I've ever built on my own.
 It was quite a bit easier than I'd expected it to be, and very rewarding as I have a computer that fit my budget and needs.
 I'd needed something with more GPU-power, after years with an old Dell business PC, and a 2013 MacBook Pro.

 Eventually I'll need a laptop -- most likely an Apple silicon MacBook.

 - Mouse: Logitech MX Master 2S